-HomeThe Best Paint ColoursPaint and Colour How to'sThe Best Paint NUMBER for Your Home: 62 (LRV)
+HomeThe Best Paint ColoursPaint and Colour How to'sThe Best Paint NUMBERS for Your Home: 60-70 (LRV)

-Game-Changing Advice for Picking YOUR Best Paint Colour
+Game-Changing Advice for Picking YOUR Best Paint Color

-Paint number you say?
-Yes, paint number.
-And let me tell you, this magical little number is going to save your life, or at least the small thread of sanity you have left after trying to find the ever-elusive perfect paint colour.
+Paint numbers, you say?
+Yes, paint numbers.
+And let me tell you, these magical little numbers will save your life, or at least the small thread of sanity you have left after trying to find the ever-elusive perfect paint colour.

 As you may (or may not) know, depending on how much of my Koolaid you drink, LRV is a great way to choose a paint colour.
-It basically lets you know how light or dark you can expect a paint colour to look (freshen up on that info here).
+But where do you find a color’s LRV?
+You can click on the previous link for some amazing info, or get the short and curly right here…

 LRV, how to pick paint colours.
 What is LRV and how to use it in a room

-Benjamin Moore: In the index of the fan deck OR on the colour’s info page on the inter-web (such as here)
+Benjamin Moore (below) shows each color’s LRV in the index of the fan deck OR on the color’s info page on their website.

 how to pick the best paint colour using LRV.
 What is it and how to use it

-Having done many thousands (for real) of e-design/colour consultations in the last five years, I’ve seen the same things time and time again.
-So, I took all of the info that’s crammed in my wee lil’ noggin’ and thought about the how and the why and came up with the LRV of 62 based on some pretty common averages…
+Having done many thousands (for real) of Online & In-Home Color Consultations, I see the same things repeatedly.
+So, I took all of the info crammed in my wee lil’ noggin’ and thought about the how and the why and came up with the LRV range of 60-70 based on some common averages…

-• The average amount of natural light that comes in a room and how to best accommodate it
+• The average amount of natural light that comes into a room

-And of course, there are rooms that fall outside of those averages – I work with them EVERY day.
+And, of course, some rooms fall outside these averages; I work with them EVERY day.
 The super dark rooms, the super bright rooms.
-The ones with tricky exposures and interior finishings in wild and wacky colours – I deal with those too.
-But I’ve found there are some SERIOUS consistencies when it comes to the FINAL COLOURS that my clients choose and many of these colours fall in the LRV range of 60-65.
+The ones with tricky exposures and interior finishings in wild and wacky colors – I deal with these, too.
+But I’ve found some SERIOUS consistencies regarding the FINAL COLORS that my clients choose, and many of these colors fall in the LRV range of 60-70.

 Learn MORE about LRV here